Bradycardia: Slow Heart Rate

 - Metabolic problems such as hypothyroidism (low thyroid hormone)

-- Damage to the heart from heart disease or heart attack
+- Damage to the heart from aging, heart disease or heart attack

 - Certain heart medications that can cause bradycardia as a side effect